 Student Representatives Sought for City Boards and Commissions

-NAPERVILLE, Ill.— Mayor Steve Chirico and the Naperville City Council would like to extend an invitation to Naperville high school students to fill student positions on several City boards and commissions.
-The deadline to apply is Monday, September 16, 2019.
+NAPERVILLE, Ill. — Mayor Steve Chirico and the Naperville City Council would like to extend an invitation to Naperville high school students to fill student positions on several City boards and commissions and participate in a new Leadership Academy presented through a partnership with KidsMatter.

 Preference is given to high school seniors; however, all high school students may apply.
 Those students who served on a board or commission in previous years will need to reapply.
-Students should anticipate actively participating on the board or commission; therefore, consideration should be given to the time commitment required.
+Students should anticipate actively participating on the board or commission and the Leadership Academy; therefore, consideration should be given to the time commitment required.
+Due to the COVID-19 pandemic, all board and commission meetings are currently being held remotely using Zoom webinar technology.

-Students in need of more information should contact Emy Trotz in the Mayor’s Office at (630) 420-6018 or email@example.com.
+Students in need of more information should contact Miranda Barfuss, Assistant to the City Council, at (630) 548-2983 or email@example.com.

 About Naperville: Located 28 miles west of Chicago, Naperville, Ill., is home to approximately 145,000 people.
 This vibrant, thriving city consistently ranks as a top community in the nation in which to live, raise children and retire.
 The city is home to acclaimed public and parochial schools, the best public library system in the country, an array of healthcare options and an exceptionally low crime rate.
 Naperville has ready access to a variety of public transportation, housing and employment options.
 The city’s diversified employer base features high technology firms, retailers and factories, as well as small and home-based businesses.
 Residents also enjoy world-class parks, diverse worship options, the opportunity to serve on several City boards and commissions, a thriving downtown shopping and dining area, a renowned outdoor history museum known as Naper Settlement and an active civic community.
 For more information, please visit our website at www.naperville.il.us.